Nutritious Solid Foods for 9-Month-Old Baby | SuperBottoms

 • Lentil dal and chickpea curry: These vegetarian protein sources are packed with nutrients and can be easily incorporated into your baby's meals.

-• Tofu and mashed beans: Offer tofu and mashed beans as alternative protein options.
+• Tofu and mashed beans: Offer them as alternative protein options.

 • Avoid choking hazards: Be cautious of nuts and small seeds, as they can pose a choking hazard for young children.